thevahidal/soul/docs/api/rows-auth-examples.md

 }
 ```

-Oh, now that we created the Role Permission think that it's better for `editor` role to have both `read` and `create` permissions.
+Oh, now that we have created the Role Permission think that it's better for `editor` role to have both `read` and `create` permissions.

 #### 2.3.
 Assign Role to a User